 Staying safe while exploring New Zealand

 Please be aware that some activities and scenic places can present risks to your safety if not approached with the right level of caution.
 Make sure you read any warning or instructional signs in the area and take a friend along so you can watch out for each other.
-Read up on how to stay safe when swimming in New Zealand, how to drive safely on NZ roads, and check out the regional Dunedin and Queenstown websites to find local activity providers who can give you helpful advice and services.
+Read up on how to stay safe when swimming in New Zealand and check out the regional Dunedin and Queenstown websites to find local activity providers who can give you helpful advice and services.

 Tunnel Beach by Dunedin NZ on Flickr